Achievable logoAchievable logo

 • How to handle other indeterminate forms by rewriting or using logarithms

-Another application of derivatives is evaluating limits that produce the indeterminate forms 00 or ∞∞.
 In these cases, L’Hopital’s rule lets you replace the original quotient with a new one formed by differentiating the numerator and denominator separately, then trying direct substitution again.
-You can repeat this process until direct substitution no longer gives 00 or ∞∞.
+This process can be repeated until direct substitution no longer gives 00 or ∞∞.

 x→alimg(x)f(x)=x→alimg′(x)f′(x)